Loading…

 Introduction to the Joseph Grace Letter Series

-As you lift each wax-sealed envelope, may Joseph’s voice meet you—honest, deliberate, and shaped by fire and prayer.
-Through these letters, he steps out from the scattered pieces of historical record and into vivid life once more, inviting you to stand beside him at the forge, to feel the tremble of a nation being born, and to witness the quiet courage of a man who believed in a world worth building.
+As you lift each wax-sealed envelope, may Joseph’s voice meet you—plainspoken, steady, and human.
+Through these letters, he steps out from the margins of the historical record and into lived experience once more, inviting you to stand beside him in moments of work, waiting, and resolve, and to witness the quiet courage of an ordinary man shaped by extraordinary times.

 142.89